mcclure/emu-coop/index.md

 * **Legend of Zelda NES**: This comes in three modes.
 One syncs items only, one syncs items plus dungeon completion (maps compasses triforce), and one syncs what seems to be all the memory the author could get her hands on, including things like door status.

+## Authors

+This was made by [Andi McClure](mailto:andi.m.mcclure@gmail.com).
+You can find some "normal" video games I made [here](http://runhello.com).
+The Zelda 1 modes were contributed by [MegMacAttack](https://twitter.com/megmacstreams).

+Big thanks to:
+* The LTTP Randomizer team, esp.
+Mike Trethewey, Zarby89 and Karkat, for information
+* [Alex Zandra](https://twitter.com/zandravandra) and [Maya Shinohara](https://twitter.com/MothBooty) for help testing

 ## Future

 I think there's a LOT you could do with this basic concept, and there's some changes I'd still like to make.
 Make sure to watch back here for updates.